-The U.S. Bureau of Labor Statistics (BLS) anticipates the employment of computer user support specialists will increase by 13% from 2014 to 2024.
-According to 2015 figures from the BLS, these support personnel earned a median yearly salary of $48,620.
+The U.S. Bureau of Labor Statistics (BLS) anticipated the employment of computer user support specialists would increase by 11% from 2018 to 2028.
+According to May 2018 figures from the BLS, these support personnel earned a median yearly salary of $50,980.

 Certification and Continuing Education Information

 After completing an A+ certificate program, graduates may be prepared to sit for CompTIA's A+ certification exams.
 Applicants must complete two exams: one written and one practical.
 Individuals who obtained certification on or before Dec.
 31, 2010 are certified for life.
 However, those who obtain certification after Jan.
 1, 2011 must keep it valid by retaking the most current exams or participating in qualifying continuing education activities, such as attending seminars or publishing articles pertaining to the industry.

 Many information technology jobs require additional education that can be attained through an associate or bachelor's program in a relevant field.
 Additionally, CompTIA offers other certifications, including those in specialty fields, such as green technology and healthcare technology.